7 Step Guide to Staying Completely Stuck in Your LifeBy Dr. Margaret Paul

 1. Make Resistance Your Guiding Light

-In order to stay stuck, you must continue to make resistance to being controlled by others, by God, and by your own inner voice more important than being loving to yourself and others.
+In order to stay stuck, you must continue to make resistance to being controlled by others, by God, and by your own controlling voice more important than being loving to yourself and others.
 Supporting your own highest good and the highest good of others cannot even be a blip on your screen.
 As long as you are completely devoted to not being controlled by anyone or anything, you can comfortably and miserably stay stuck.
 Never make whether or not someone wants to control you irrelevant!
-Once you make it irrelevant, you will be totally free to decide what you want and take action in your own behalf.
+Once you make it irrelevant, you will be totally free to decide what you want and take action on your own behalf.
 This is the last thing you want!

 2. Judge Yourself

 As long as you continue to judge yourself as a failure, as inadequate, as undeserving and unworthy, you can keep yourself stuck and immobilized.
 So don't give up the self-judgments, and be sure to continue to judge yourself for judging yourself!
 Only by making yourself feel really badly, and then, of course denying that you are the one doing it, can you keep yourself stuck while denying that you are the one keeping yourself stuck.
-After all, you want to create the image that this is just happening to you - that you are just a luckless person - rather than have any one think that you are choosing this.
+After all, you want to create the image that this is just happening to you - that you are just a luckless person - rather than have anyone think that you are choosing this.

 To stay stuck, it is important that you blame the past, or circumstances, or others, or ill luck, or God for your situation.
 You must continue to protest that this would not be happening to you if you hadn't had a difficult childhood, or if your parents had been wealthy, or if your partner wasn't always trying to control you, or if God didn't have favorites, or if some people are just lucky and you aren't one of them.
 In order to continue to see yourself as a victim, you must continue to blame something outside of you.